emilyporter920/Pewlett-Hackard-Analysis/README.md

 ## Overview

+This analysis was performed to aid in determining Pewlett Hackard's retiring employees by title and how many employees are elligible to become mentors for new employees.

 ## Results

 * First a table was created that listed employees of Pewlett Hackard elligible for retirement, however, this table required some tweaking due to the duplicate entries of certain employees, for example, rows 2-3 contain the same employee.